Whig Protest in Illinois Legislature Against the Reorganization of the Judiciary, 26 February 18411

 4 Section one of the law repealed all acts or parts of acts establishing circuit courts.
 Section two called for the election of five additional associate justices of the Supreme Court.
 Section three divided the state into nine judicial circuits and stipulated circuit duty for the chief justice and associate justices.
 On February 15, the General Assembly elected Sidney Breese, Thomas Ford, Samuel H. Treat, Walter B. Scates, and Stephen A. Douglas the new five justices.
 On February 23, the General Assembly enacted legislation establishing the circuit courts and assigning the justices to adjudicate cases in the respective circuits.

 Illinois House Journal.
 1840.
-12th G. A., 406; “An Act Establishing A Circuit Court North of the Illinois River,” 8 January 1829, Revised Code of Laws, of Illinois (1829), 38-39; An Act to Establish a Uniform Mode of Holding Circuit Courts; An Act Dividing the State into Judicial Circuits; An Act Forming an Additional Judicial Circuit; An Act Dividing the State into Judicial Circuits.
+12th G. A., 406; “An Act Establishing A Circuit Court North of the Illinois River,” 8 January 1829, Revised Laws of Illinois (1829), 38-39; An Act to Establish a Uniform Mode of Holding Circuit Courts; An Act Dividing the State into Judicial Circuits; An Act Forming an Additional Judicial Circuit; An Act Dividing the State into Judicial Circuits.

 5In 1835, the General Assembly enacted a law providing for the election of circuit judges, thus eliminating circuit duties for sitting Illinois Supreme Court justices.
 In 1835, 1837, and 1839, the legislature added circuits and judges to accommodate the growing population and the increasing dockets.